-The bill introduces specific eligibility criteria for junior students, including the requirement to submit satisfactory evidence of their completed coursework and health status.
-Additionally, it stipulates that all permits will remain valid only while the student is registered at a licensed school or enrolled in an approved vocational program, expiring upon graduation, withdrawal, or an extended leave of absence.
-This change aims to enhance the practical training opportunities for junior students in the cosmetology field.
+The bill introduces several key changes to the eligibility criteria for student permits.
+It specifies that junior students must submit satisfactory evidence of their completed coursework and health status to the Board of Cosmetology and Hairstyling.
+Additionally, the bill states that all permits will remain valid only while the student is registered at a licensed school or enrolled in an approved vocational program, expiring upon graduation, withdrawal, or an extended leave of absence.
+This legislation aims to enhance the practical training opportunities for junior cosmetology students while ensuring public health and safety.

 Statutes affected: Introduced: 45:5B-25